INSTITUTE FOR THE ADVANCEMENT OF PSYCHOTHERAPY

 Supervision, Law, and Ethics Training with Rachel Michaelsen, LCSW

 Supervisors have ethical responsibilities to supervisees, clients, and the profession, and are guided by laws regarding client care and employment.
 This course provides the latest legal and ethical information to supervisors working in mental health settings.
 Topics include: ethical decision making, ethics of supervision, the difference between psychotherapy and supervision, laws that impact supervisors and supervisees, telemental health supervision, documentation, liability risk and risk prevention, supervisory competency expectations, ethical expectations of supervisees, termination of employment, dual relationships.
 Material will be covered through lecture, discussion, and vignettes.
-This course fulfills BBS requirements for either 6 hours of training in supervision or law and ethics and BOP requirement* for 6 hours of training in supervision.

 Rachel Michaelsen, LCSW, is a clinical social worker who has worked in HMOs, public agencies, and private practice as both a mental-health provider and a supervisor for over thirty years.
 She is a CAMFT certified supervisor and has a Certificate in Advanced Supervision from Smith College School for Social Work.
 She teaches courses in clinical supervision, law and ethics, diagnoses, telemental health, time management, vicarious traumatization and energy psychology at universities, conferences, and mental-health agencies.
 She is a past chair of the Association for Energy Psychology’s Humanitarian Committee.
 Rachel maintains a clinical practice and provides group and individual consultation and supervision.